Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: Conclusions

-To this point let us also note results of our previous work~\cite{SBL-arXiv11} for the coupling constants of the ${f_0}$ mesons with various channels.
-Despite of a preliminary character of these results, one can draw some conclusions about, e.g., the $f_0(600)$ and $f_0(980)$.
+To this point, let us also note results of our previous work~\cite{SBL-arXiv11} for the coupling constants of the ${f_0}$ mesons with various channels.
+Despite a preliminary character of these results, one can draw some conclusions about, e.g., the $f_0(600)$ and $f_0(980)$.
 These states turn out to have large coupling constants with the $K\overline{K}$ and especially $\eta\eta$ systems, i.e., studying these states we deal with a multi-channel problem.
 Even if these states can not decay into the $\eta\eta$ channel, their large coupling with the $\eta\eta$ system should manifest itself in exchanges in the $\pi\eta$ scattering.

 It was shown in the two-channel approach to the $\pi\pi$ scattering, that the combined analysis of the coupled processes -- the $\pi\pi$ scattering and $\pi\pi\to K\overline{K}$ -- is needed.
 This analysis was done for two sets of data (sets I and II) including two resonances in the 1500-MeV region.
 Then both above-indicated important remarks, related to the analysis only of the $\pi\pi$-scattering, are ruled out.
 In the combined analysis the parameters of the $f_0(600)$ were changed considerably with the new values closer to those obtained in our previous three-channel analysis \cite{SBL-arXiv11}.
-It was shown for the data of sets I and II, that in the region below 1~GeV, there are two solutions, A and B, related to the $\sigma$-meson/$f_0 (600)$ with the mass about 0.65~GeV and width about 0.8~GeV in the case A and $m_\sigma\approx m_\rho$ and width about 1~GeV in the case B. This accords with the Weinberg prediction done on the basis of mended symmetry~\cite{Wei90}.
+It was shown for the data of sets I and II, that in the region below 1~GeV, there are two solutions, A and B, related to the $\sigma$-meson/$f_0 (600)$ with the mass about 0.65~GeV and width about 0.8~GeV in the case A and $m_\sigma\approx m_\rho$ and width about 1~GeV in the case B. This agrees with the Weinberg prediction done on the basis of a mended symmetry~\cite{Wei90}.
 Moreover, this is also in agreement with a refined analysis using the large-$N_c$ consistency conditions between the unitarization and resonance saturation suggesting $m_\rho-m_\sigma=O(N_c^{-1})$ \cite{Nieves-Arriola}.
+Note the prediction of a soft-wall AdS/QCD approach~\cite{GLSV_13} for the mass of the lowest $f_0$ meson -- 721~MeV -- is in some agreement with our result in the A solutions and practically coincides with the one in B solutions.

 Following a tradition, we speak here on the masses and total widths of resonances though the broad multi-channel states are represented more correctly by the pole clusters which are their model-independent characteristics (see the discussion in Sec.III) whereas the masses and widths are very model-dependent for wide resonances.
 Values of masses are necessary, e.g. for the mass relations of multiplets.